frebbs/backend_api/README.md

 # Node.js App with PostgreSQL, Redis, and a Basic Server

 This project sets up a development environment for a Node.js application using Docker Compose.
-The `docker-compose.yml` file defines services for PostgreSQL and Redis databases, and the application includes a basic JSON request-response server.
+The `docker-compose-local.yml` file defines services for PostgreSQL and Redis databases.
+The application includes a basic JSON request-response server.

 ## Prerequisites